 - Select individual: None

 - Prime family: None

-- Standard individual: 25% of the allowable charges, up to $3,000 annual family limit
+- Select individual: 25% of the allowable charges, up to $3,000 annual family limit

-Some preventive health examinations are also cost free under TRICARE Prime, so there is no $12 co-pay for certain annual exams and preventive screening.
+Some preventive health examinations are also cost-free under Tricare Prime, so there is no co-pay for certain annual exams and preventive screening.

 How will this affect you?
-If you are someone who doesn’t visit the doctor frequently, or only visits for annual screenings, you may come out ahead under TRICARE Standard.
-If you have other health needs, you may end up spending less under TRICARE Prime.
-It’s important to note that the most you will pay out of pocket with TRICARE Standard is $3,000 per year, but you could spend significantly less, depending on your needs.
+If you are someone who doesn’t visit the doctor frequently, or only visits for annual screenings, you may come out ahead under Tricare Select.
+If you have other health needs, you may end up spending less under Tricare Prime.
+It’s important to note that the most you will pay out of pocket with Tricare Select is $3,000 per year, but you could spend significantly less, depending on your needs.